Satyam/mithril-components/components/bsform/readme.md

 	* `layout` {String} Either `inline` or `horizontal` produces a form with its elements placed in [one line](http://getbootstrap.com/css/#forms-inline) or with the labels in the [same line as the fields](http://getbootstrap.com/css/#forms-horizontal).
 	* `labelGridSize` {String} [Grid system spec](http://getbootstrap.com/css/#grid-example-basic) to determine the width of the label, used only and recommended for [horizontal layout](http://getbootstrap.com/css/#forms-horizontal).
 	* `inputGridSize` {String} [Grid system spec](http://getbootstrap.com/css/#grid-example-basic) to determine the width of the input, used only and recommended for [horizontal layout](http://getbootstrap.com/css/#forms-horizontal).
+	* `valid` {Property getter/setter}  If set and any field within the form has validation enabled, the property will return true when all the validated fields pass validation.
+	* `changed` {Property getter/setter} If set, the property will be set when any field has been changed.
 2. `children` {Various} The contents of this form as described [above](#children).
 This can be ommitted if the `children` configuration property is set.

 ####Fieldset####